cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 halfspace techniques, where previous solutions were limited to two dimensions and required topography to be mathematically-defined (e.g., sinusoidal).

-*Luttrell?
+*Luttrell?*

 comparison:

 - we do not incorporate Moho topography (deep, small compared to change at  Andean plate boundary

 - Topographic calculations are similar, though we do Cerruti correction

-- We solve for tectonic stress diffferently: we explicitly calculate whole stress tensor at each point (M + L + T) and use rake as constraint on allowable stresses.
+- We solve for tectonic stress differently: we explicitly calculate whole stress tensor at each point (M + L + T) and use rake as constraint on allowable stresses.
 We also use a Bayesian search instead of a minimization, yielding a PDF of the stress results.
 We consider T1, T3, and rake instead of just T1 and rake.
 - We use both normal and shear stresses to constrain pore fluid pressure and friction.

 ### The 2008 Wenchuan, China earthquake
 The 2008 *M*7.9 Wenchuan, China earthquake is one of the most devastating